Salem metropolitan area (India)

-The Salem Metropolitan Area is the sixteenth most populous metropolitan area in India.
+The Greater Salem or Salem Metropolitan Area, is the sixteenth most populous metropolitan area in India.
 It is the third most populous metropolitan area in Tamil Nadu, only after Chennai and Coimbatore as per 2011 census.The Salem Metropolitan Area consist of the city of Salem and its suburbs in Salem district.

 Economy

 The economy of Salem is mostly influenced by Information Technology, Steel, Textile industry, Agriculture and others.
 Salem is most popularly known as the Steel City and Mango City of India.
 Gross Domestic Product (GDP) of Salem city is 12,134.10 (In Crore Rupees) and growth rate is 10.31% (YOY).
 It is the third largest economical district in Tamil Nadu.
 Salem has one special economic zone over 40 in Tamil Nadu.
 ELCOT has established an IT SEZ at Jagirammapalayam village in an extent of 53.33 acres of land at an investment of ₹ 40.53 crore.

 Salem district also have local planning authority called Salem Local Planning Authority for development of Salem City Corporation area and Salem metropolitan area.